-The Board of Directors of Hydro and Statoil have agreed to recommend to their respective shareholders that the company to be established through the merger between Hydro's oil and gas activities and Statoil will be named StatoilHydro.
+The boards of directors of Hydro and Statoil have agreed to recommend to their respective shareholders that the company to be established through the merger between Hydro’s oil and gas activities and Statoil will be named StatoilHydro.

-The 18 December 2006 integration agreement between the boards stated that the company would be given a new name at the time of establishment, but the boards now have concluded that it is appropriate to leave it up to the new company’s Board of Directors to develop a new name.
-Up to that point, the company’s name will be StatoilHydro.
+The 18 December 2006 integration agreement between the boards stated that the company would be given a new name at the time of establishment, but the boards have now concluded that it is appropriate to leave it up to the new company’s board of directors to develop a new name.
+Until then, the company’s name will be StatoilHydro.
 This conclusion will be included in the merger plan to be decided upon by the boards of Hydro and Statoil next week.

 The merged company will develop a proposal for new name and logo based on business strategy, vision and values.
-The proposal will be presented at the first ordinary General Meeting in 2008, a process that is recognized by the Norwegian state as the company’s main shareholder.
+The proposal will be presented at the first ordinary general meeting in 2008, a process that is recognised by the Norwegian state as the company’s main shareholder.